Limitation of Liability Act of 1851: Invocation

 The statute was again invoked on April 1, 2024, when MV Dali owner Grace Ocean Private and crew manager Synergy Marine Group filed a joint petition in the Maryland U.S. District Court to limit their liability to about $43.6 million under the Act, following the Francis Scott Key Bridge collapse.

-Recent developments
+Unsuccessful attempts to amend the act

-The Deepwater Horizon Survivors' Fairness Act was introduced in the Senate in 2012 and sought to amend the Limitation of Liability Act to make an exception for personal injuries and wrongful death claims related to the explosion and destruction of the Deepwater Horizon oil drilling platform.
+An attempt to create The Deepwater Horizon Survivors' Fairness Act was put before the Senate in 2012, and sought to amend the Limitation of Liability Act to make an exception for personal injuries and wrongful death claims related to the explosion and destruction of the Deepwater Horizon oil drilling platform.
 It was referred to the Committee on Commerce, Science, and Transportation.
 The Congressional Budget Office provided a cost estimate.
 The bill died in committee.

-Parallel bills were introduced simultaneously in the House and Senate in September 2021 to amend the Limitation of Liability Act.
+Rejected bills were introduced simultaneously in the House and Senate in September 2021 to amend the Limitation of Liability Act.
 As originally written, the bills would take effect retroactively to September 2, 2019 and apply to the sinking of MV Conception.
 The bills died in committee.